An introduction to University expectations for originality and how to use the Turnitin facility to avoid plagiarism.

 - Seek help

-Thirdly if you are uncertain or need any clarification regarding referencing there are plenty of resources or assistance that you can access to ensure that you are correctly acknowledging the sources that you have used.
+Thirdly, if you are uncertain or need any clarification regarding referencing there are plenty of resources or assistance that you can access to ensure that you are correctly acknowledging the sources that you have used.
 The University website has a range of resources that you can access which includes the General guide to referencing (PDF,1.6mb), library skills classes, online referencing tutorial and videos, Turnitin, and the ASK service desk.

 Turnitin is a web-based system that detects instances of textual similarity between your work and sources on the web.
-Turnitin works by comparing your work against other papers that have been submitted electronically, journal databases, and the internet.
+Turnitin works by comparing your work to other papers that have been submitted electronically, journal databases, and the internet.
 It is a great tool to help provide you with some guidance regarding referencing as any text matches found in your work indicate that you may not have cited a source correctly.
 Students are able to submit a piece of work and determine if they have correctly referenced the appropriate material that they have used in their assignment before their final submission.

 3. Turnitin information